-- i Inserts text before the cursor.
-Otherwise, i is like a. - j Down arrow.
+i Inserts text before the cursor.
+Otherwise, i is like a.
+Down arrow.
 Moves the cursor down one line in the same column.
-If the position does not exist, vi comes as close as possible to the same column.
-Synonyms include [^]J (linefeed) and [^]N. - k Up arrow.
+If the position does j not exist, vi comes as close as possible to the same column.
+Synonyms include [^]J (linefeed) and ^N. k Up arrow.
 Moves the cursor up one line in the same column.
-Synonym is ^P. - 1 Right arrow.
+Synonym is ^P. 1 Right arrow.
 Moves the cursor one character to the right.
-SPACE is a synonym. - m Marks the current position of the cursor in the mark register which is specified by the next character (a z).
-Return to this position or use with an operator by preceding the mark letter with $\hat{}$ or $\hat{}$. - n Repeats the last search specified with / or ?. - o Opens a new line below the current line.
-Otherwise, o is like O. - p Puts text after/below the cursor.
-Otherwise, p is like P. - q Unused. - r Replaces the single character marked by the cursor with a single character you type.
-The new character may be a RETURN (this is the easiest way to split lines).
-A count n replaces the next n characters with the character you type. - s Changes the single character marked by the cursor to the text which follows, up to an ESC.
+SPACE is a synonym. m Marks the current position of the cursor in the mark register which is specified by the next character (a - z).
+Return to this position or use with an operator by preceding the mark letter with ' or ' Repeats the last search specified with / or ?. n Opens a new line below the current line.
+Otherwise, o is like O. 0 Puts text after/below the cursor.
+Otherwise, \mathbf{p} is like \mathbf{P} . р Unused. q Replaces the single character marked by the cursor with a single character you type. r The new character may be a RETURN (this is the easiest way to split lines).
+A count nreplaces the next n characters with the character you type.
+Changes the single character marked by the cursor to the text which follows, up to an s ESC.
 Given a count, that many characters are replaced by the text.
-The last character to be changed is marked with a \$. - t Advances the cursor up to the character before the next character typed on the current line.
-A count repeats the command. - u Undoes the last change made to the current buffer.
-If repeated, will alternate between these two states.
+The last character to be changed is marked with a \$.
+Advances the cursor up to the character before the next character typed on the current t line.
+A count repeats the command.
+Undoes the last change made to the current buffer.
+If repeated, will alternate between u these two states.
 It is thus its own inverse.
-When used after an insert which inserted text on more than one line, the lines are saved in the numeric buffers. - v Unused. - w Advances to the beginning of the next word.
-A count repeats the command. - x Deletes the single character marked by the cursor.
-A count causes that many characters to be deleted.
-Works only on the current line. - y An operator which yanks the following object into the unnamed temporary buffer.
-If preceded by a buffer name, the text is placed in that buffer also.
-Text can be recovered with a later p or P. - z Redraws the screen with the current line placed as specified by the following character: RETURN specifies the top of the screen, . specifies the center of the screen, and - specifies the bottom of the screen.
+When used after an insert which inserted text on more than one line, the lines are saved in the numeric buffers.
+Unused. ν Advances to the beginning of the next word.
+A count repeats the command. w Deletes the single character marked by the cursor.
+A count causes that many х characters to be deleted.
+Works only on the current line.
+An operator which yanks the following object into the unnamed temporary buffer.
+If У preceded by a buffer name, the text is placed in that buffer also.
+Text can be recovered with a later \mathbf{p} or \mathbf{P} . z Redraws the screen with the current line placed as specified by the following character: RETURN specifies the top of the screen, . specifies the center of the screen, and specifies the bottom of the screen.
 A count may be given after z and before the following character to specify the new window size for the redraw.
-A count before z gives the number of the line to place in the center of the screen instead of the current line. - { Moves to the beginning of the preceding paragraph.
+A count before z gives the number of the line to place in the center of the screen instead of the current line. { Moves to the beginning of the preceding paragraph.
 A paragraph begins at a macro invocation defined in the paragraphs option, and at the beginning of a section.
-A paragraph also starts at a blank line. - Places the cursor on the character in the column specified by the count. - Advances to the beginning of the next paragraph.
-See { for the definition of a paragraph. - Unused. - ?
+A paragraph also starts at a blank line.
+Places the cursor on the character in the column specified by the count.
+Advances to the beginning of the next paragraph.
+See { for the definition of a } paragraph.
+Unused. ^?
 (DEL) Interrupts the editor, returning it to command mode.

 Appendix B: Example .exrc File